 The Booking.com website and mobile apps are available in over 40 languages, offer over 1.3M properties and cover over 115,000 destinations in 225 countries and territories worldwide.

 Booking.com has two completely separate platforms for travellers (to book their vacation) and property owners (to list their property/ies).
 As such, one can use the same email address to register in each platform (with “the same” or different passwords) or, of course, use different emails for each account.
-You can follow the “List Your Property” link on the Booking.com header or go directly to https://join.booking.com/.
+So visit this page to start listing your property.

 STEP 1: Basic information

 After you’ve entered your First Name, Last Name, and e-mail address on the sign-up page, you are prompted to enter some basic information about your property/listing, including: